pablogila/TileMapDual_godot_node/README.md

 ![](docs/reference_tileset_isometric.svg)

 This isometric tileset can be drawn by hand.
-But it can also be drawn more easily using a tool like [TileCropper](https://github.com/pablogila/TileCropper).
+But it can also be drawn more easily using a tool like [IsoMapper](https://github.com/pablogila/IsoMapper).
-This Python tool allows you to draw the tiles in one continuous image, to later separate the tiles as shown in the image below.
+This Godot plugin allows you to draw the tiles in one continuous image, to later separate the tiles as shown in the image below.
-> (NOTE: TileCropper is still under development, and has some bugs that need fixing.
-If you know Python, any help is really appreciated in the [TileCropper repo](https://github.com/pablogila/TileCropper)!)
+> (NOTE: IsoMapper is still under development, and any contribution in the [GitHub repo](https://github.com/pablogila/IsoMapper) is really appreciated!)

 ![](docs/reference_tilecropper.png)